pstlo/Navigator/readme.md

 -The game is not rocket science, despite the theme.
 Navigate between randomly placed tokens like the game "Snake", with the twist of avoiding increasingly unforgiving asteroids- and whatever else may be out there.

--Very much a work in progress, and any suggestions or feedback would be welcome.
-This is my first real attempt at making software, so bear with me! :)
+-Very much a work in progress, and any suggestions or feedback would be welcome :)

 #### Latest Releases:
 Windows: https://github.com/pstlo/Navigator/releases/download/v0.4.6/NavigatorWindows.zip \